AFathi/NotchToolkit/README.md

 toolbar.initializeToolbar(self)
 ```
 #### showOrHide()
-This function allows you to show and hide the `NotchToolbar`.
-You can call this function in the method that handles showing/hiding the toolbar.
+This method allows you to show and hide the `NotchToolbar`.
+You can call this method in the method that handles showing/hiding the toolbar.
 ```
 @IBAction func buttonClicked(_ sender: UIButton) {
     toolbar.showOrHide()